May 2024 Course Descriptions

 This course focuses on the Book of Common Prayer of the Episcopal Church as a prime source for personal and congregational growth in God's love.

 Diversity, Justice and the Church's Mission

-This course provides an introductory survey of systemic racism in America—its origins and foundations, as well as its costs —and will look at the position of the Episcopal Church in that history.
-We will explore how systemic oppression plays a role in perpetuating barriers to true diversity and racial reconciliation, and we will develop a functional definition of the difference between “non-racist” versus “anti-racist.”
-We will also discuss how we can intentionally move congregations along the continuum from being “exclusive” to “transformed” spaces.
-Students will be expected to demonstrate knowledge of the resource materials, comprehension of key concepts, and a personal plan for engaging in the work of transforming racist systems.
+This course provides an introductory survey of systemic racism in America—its European and colonial foundations, as well as its costs.
+We will also look at the position of the Episcopal Church in that history, and explore how systemic oppression plays a role in perpetuating barriers to true diversity and racial reconciliation.
+Students will explore how we can help congregations move along the continuum from “exclusive” to “transformed” spaces.
+In their final assignment students will be expected to demonstrate knowledge of the resource materials, gain comprehension of key concepts, and to develop a personal plan for engaging in the work of transforming racist systems.
 (This workshop satisfies the canonical anti-racism requirements for clergy and lay leaders.)

 BKSM welcomes you to take courses with us for personal enrichment or continuing education.
 Classes are richer with occasional students around the table.
 We encourage you to experience this remarkable, uplifting community of learning, worship and fellowship for yourself!

 Tuition & Scholarships

 - Register for Courses

 - Programs of Study